hyperstack-org/hyperstack/docs/rails-installation/file-structure.md

 Here lives all your Hyperstack code that will run on the client.
 Some of the subdirectories are *isomorphic* meaning the code is shared between the client and the server, other directories are client only.

-Within the `hyperstack` directory there will be the following sub-directories:
+Within the `hyperstack` directory there can be the following sub-directories:

 + `components` *(client-only)* is where your components live.
- Following Rails conventions a component with a class of `Bar::None::FooManchu` should be in a file named `components/bar/none/foo_manchu.rb`
+> Following Rails conventions a component with a class of `Bar::None::FooManchu` should be in a file named `components/bar/none/foo_manchu.rb`

 + `models` *(isomorphic)* is where ActiveRecord models are shared with the client.
 More on this below.